-Steamboat Springs — Grace Lynn McNeil, a 23-year-old ski instructor who taught at Arapahoe Basin Ski and Snowboard Area, was found dead in a tree well Wednesday morning at Steamboat Ski Area.
+Steamboat Springs — Grace Lynn McNeil, a 23-year-old ski instructor who taught at Arapahoe Basin Ski and Snowboard Area, was found dead in a tree well at the Steamboat Ski Area this morning.

-Routt County Coroner Rob Ryg said McNeil was in Steamboat Springs with several ski instructor friends and became separated from her group at about 1:30 Tuesday afternoon.
-Ski patrollers found her at 8:07 Wednesday morning, but Ryg said she probably died Tuesday afternoon shortly after her friends noticed her missing.
+Routt County Coroner Rob Ryg said McNeil was in Steamboat Springs with four ski instructor friends and became separated from her group at about 1:30 Tuesday afternoon.
+Ski patrollers found her at 8:07 this morning, but Ryg said she had been dead since Tuesday afternoon.

-Ryg said McNeil originally was from Cedar, Mich., and her mother now lives in Nevada.
-Ryg said he notified McNeil's family Wednesday morning.
+Ryg said McNeil was originally from Cedar, Mich., and her mother now lives in Nevada.
+Ryg said he notified the woman's family this morning.

 Arapahoe Basin spokeswoman Leigh Hierholzer said McNeil was a children's instructor who began working with the resort in April.